aws/aws-cdi-sdk/README.md

 - In the file ```src/cdi/configuration.h```, comment out ```#define METRICS_GATHERING_SERVICE_ENABLED```.

+**Note**: For the change to take effect, the CDI SDK library and related applications must be rebuilt.

 If you do not make these changes, collection of performance metrics remains enabled and occurs in the background without requiring any additional interaction.

-Separately, customers can also configure the AWS CDI SDK to collect performance metrics to be displayed within their own Amazon Cloudwatch account.
-Instructions to enable and disable the Amazon Cloudwatch display are available in the [Linux](./INSTALL_GUIDE_LINUX.md#disabling-the-display-of-performance-metrics-to-your-amazon-cloudwatch-account) and [Windows](./INSTALL_GUIDE_WINDOWS.md#disabling-the-display-of-performance-metrics-to-your-amazon-cloudwatch-account) installation guides.
+Separately, customers can also configure the AWS CDI SDK to collect performance metrics to be displayed within their own Amazon CloudWatch account.
+Instructions to enable and disable the Amazon CloudWatch display are available in the [Linux](./INSTALL_GUIDE_LINUX.md#disabling-the-display-of-performance-metrics-to-your-amazon-cloudwatch-account) and [Windows](./INSTALL_GUIDE_WINDOWS.md#disabling-the-display-of-performance-metrics-to-your-amazon-cloudwatch-account) installation guides.

 ### Learn more